 Mutual of Omaha Medicare Plans

-Mutual of Omaha has been offering Medicare Supplement plans since they began in 1992.
+They have offered Medicare Supplement plans since they began in 1992.
 In addition to its Medicare Supplement offerings, they also sponsor Part D plans nationwide and have Medicare Advantage plans in select states.

 Mutual of Omaha has a variety of subsidiaries that they operate.
 Some of their subsidiaries include United World, Omaha Insurance Company, and United of Omaha.